genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/db/combobox.rst

     Combobox is a graphical user widget that permits the user to select a value from multiple options.

-    In combobox you have to provide a list of acceptable values: to upload them, you can use a Bag_ or you can use the values_ attribute.
+    In combobox you have to provide a list of acceptable values: to upload them, you can use a :ref:`bag` or you can use the *values* attribute (more information in the :ref:`cb_examples_bag` and in the :ref:`cb_examples_values` sections).
 As the user types, partially matched values will be shown in a pop-up menu below the input text box.
 Like an input text field, user can also type values that doesn't belong to the list of accetable ones.

     The combobox looks like a :ref:`filteringselect`: the only difference is that it doesn't support keys.